 Our staff

-Over three years, Cape York Water Partnership has expanded from an informal alliance of people and organisations committed to protecting aquatic ecosystems, to an incorporated association with a four-person management committee, nine staff, and three dedicated contractors.
+Cape York Water Partnership has expanded from an informal alliance of people and organisations committed to protecting aquatic ecosystems, to an incorporated association with a four-person management committee, nine staff, and three dedicated contractors.
 In this part of the world, where finding the right people for a science-based organization can be difficult, we are blessed with a dedicated and experienced team.

-Left are (from top): Bev Coleman (finance officer), Robbie Morris (Tracks and Monitoring field team) with former Water Quality Project Officer Brodie in the background, Brad Smith (Track Project Officer), Sam Hobbs (Water Quality Project Officer) and Sienna Thomason (water quality intern).
+Left are (from top): Bev Coleman (finance officer), Robbie Morris (Tracks and Monitoring field team) with former Water Quality Project Officer Brodie Gibson in the background, Brad Smith (Track Project Officer), Sam Hobbs (Water Quality Project Officer) and Sienna Thomason (water quality intern).

 Above: May 2017 CYWP Water Quality Training Day